SoumyabrataKundu/TNDsen/README.md

 `devtools::install_local("TNDsen", INSTALL_opts="--no-multiarch")`

-To reproduce the figures in the paper see `Plots.md`.
+To reproduce the figures in the paper see `Paper simulations and real data.md`.

 <!-- ## Usage